Shipping AI shouldn’t be a leap of faith.

 | Bias · gender · occupation | 200 | 200 | 99.5 | + 0.3 | PASS |

-All engagements →A planning agent at the door of a £4bn trading desk.
+All engagements →A planning agent at the door of a regulated trading desk.

-Six-week engagement before model launch.
-Nine eval suites covering capability range, refusal behaviour, prompt-injection resistance, and benchmark contamination.
-The public scorecard shipped an hour before the model card.
+Shape of the engagement: a six-week eval before model launch, covering capability range, refusal behaviour, prompt-injection resistance, and benchmark contamination.
+The public scorecard ships ahead of the model card so the independent read lands first.

-A RAG pipeline at the door of three years of compliance memos.
+A RAG pipeline at the door of a multi-year compliance corpus.

-Retrieval evaluation for a knowledge base spanning three years of compliance memos across two regulators.
-We scored grounding, citation traceability, and drift across 1.4M source spans.
-Eight weeks in production, every cited answer signed.
+Shape of the engagement: retrieval evaluation for a knowledge base spanning years of compliance memos, scoring grounding, citation traceability, and drift across the full source corpus.
+Every cited answer ships signed.

 An eval framework for a one-person shop.

-Three-day engagement.
-Built a 9-suite framework around a customer-support agent for a solo founder.
-Same scorecard format as our enterprise work — sized to the team.
+Shape of the engagement: a short build around a single customer-support agent for a solo founder.
+Same scorecard format we use for enterprise work, sized to the team and priced for an indie budget.

 the expensive way.